 - Reason #1: There’s no standard channel to send security announcements.
 Sometimes the announcement of a vulnerability goes out as part of a release note for a new version.
 Sometimes people just drop some zero-day on the Full Disclosure mailing list.
 Sometimes there’s a security@ email address that you have to subscribe to ahead of time to receive announcements.
 Sometimes, well, a CVE just pops out of nowhere and there’s no record of it from the vendor at all.

 - Reason #2: There’s no standard data format for these announcements, anyway.
 Because of this, there’s no way to catalog and query them.
 It would be great if CVEs were structured in a way that allows anyone to ask if a particular library has a vulnerability.
-That would’ve made building a library analysis feature into Contrast Enterprise much easier!
+That would’ve made building a library analysis feature into Contrast Assess much easier!

 A big application can employ hundreds of libraries.
-We found Contrast Enterprise customers to be using an average of 71 libraries, with the vast majority coming from the open source world.
+We found Contrast Assess customers to be using an average of 71 libraries, with the vast majority coming from the open source world.
 What are the chances the typical organization is absorbing this decentralized, ad-hoc data about library insecurity efficiently?

 If you guessed zero, you’ve reached at least my level of security cynicism, and my evidence says we’re both right -- 58% of applications monitored by Contrast have at least one vulnerable library.
 Many have multiple.
 When you have at least one vulnerable library, chances are you actually have three or more vulnerabilities -- probably because many libraries are repeat offenders.